History 110 - Dr. Gayle Olson-Raymer

 Netherlands - By 1613, the Dutch were firmly entrenched in the trading economy in New Netherlands

 The British, then, were among the last of the great European powers to gain colonial influence in North America.
-As the map below of world colonization by the mid-1700s indicates, Spain and France had a much greater foothold in North America than the English.
+As the map below of world colonization by the mid-1700s indicates, Spain and France had a much greater foothold in the Americas than the English.

 But remember, during the entire period of English colonization (1607 to 1776), the vast majority of America was populated by American Indians.
 Thus, it was not the European influences that were strongest in the 1600s - it was the Indian influence.

 So, why did James I (1603-1625) seek a geographical claim to North America?

 - First, you will remember that England was recovering from over a decade-long war with Spain.
 And even though the English were victorious, they needed a way to boast their economy.
 What better way than to have a colony rich with natural resources to exploit?